xenanetworks/open-automation-utilities/docs/source/introduction.rst

     Read more about `Auto Negotiation and Link Training on NRZ and PAM4 based Ethernet Interfaces <https://xenanetworks.com/whitepaper/autoneg-link-training/>`_.

-In XOA Util, you can find the following functionalities to do auto-negotiation and link training interactive tests.
+In XOA Utils, you can find the following functionalities to do auto-negotiation and link training interactive tests.

 AN Functionalities
 ^^^^^^^^^^^^^^^^^^^^